 Course Name: AP World History

+Course Number: 232

+Credits: 1

 Target Audience: Students in grade 10.
 This course can be taken in place of Global History 10.
+Must have a 90 average in Global 9 and their Global teacher's recommendation.